-(i) The lower strength limit of 20 N per mm for the use of sulphate-resisting Portland cement is consistent with BS 4027 for standard mixes.

-concrete aggregate shall not be used in concrete.
+(i) The lower strength limit of 20 N per mm2 for the use of sulphate-resisting Portland cement is consistent with BS 4027 for standard mixes.
+3. The proportion of coarse recycled aggregate and coarse recycled concrete aggregate shall not exceed 20% by mass of the total coarse aggregate in concrete.
+Fine recycled aggregate or fine recycled concrete aggregate shall not be used in concrete.